petmat/less-code-is-more/src/pages/utility-types-part2/index.md

 type ReturnType<T> = T extends (...args: any[]) => infer R ?
 R : any
 ```

 One situation where you might want to use this is when you have a function that returns an object created with an object literal and is therefore inferred by TypeScript.
-You could define the type mimicing the object literal but an easier way is to use `ReturnType<T>`:
+You could define the type mimicking the object literal but an easier way is to use `ReturnType<T>`:

 ```typescript
 function results(num1, num2) {